This post may contain affiliate links. Read the full disclosure

 We had a Red Balloon voucher given to us as a gift so we decided the dolphin cruise would be a fun way to use it, as something we could do together.

 The cruise was with Dolphin Wild Moreton Island Cruises.
-They are the longest operating cruise company in the area, having been in operation for more than 20 years as a family owned business.
+They are the longest operating cruise company in the area, having been in operation for more than 25 years as a family owned business.

 The cruise left from Redcliffe, which is about a 50 minute drive from home.
 The initial stages of the cruise were fairly uneventful, simply enjoy the ride out to sea.
 It wasn’t until we got close to Tangalooma did the dolphins make their appearance.

 They were a little shy at first, but it wasn’t long before they started surfing along beside the catamaran and showing off nearby.
 We were told that they love to swim along in front and along the side of boats, as it gives them a little bit of a thrill with added speed.

-Unfortunately we didn’t capture many dolphin photos work sharing though, so you will need to take our word for it that we saw plenty during the cruise.
+Unfortunately we didn’t capture many dolphin photos worth sharing though, so you will need to take our word for it that we saw plenty during the cruise.
 Our photography skills were mediocre back then!